Dyson V15 Detect vs Dyson V8

 Frequently Asked Questions

-Most Dyson cordless attachments are compatible across models, but the V15 includes newer tools like the Laser Slim Fluffy cleaner head and anti-tangle Hair Screw tool that aren't included with the V8.
-You can purchase some V15 attachments separately for use with the V8.
+Most Dyson cordless attachments work across different models.
+The V15 comes with newer tools like the Laser Slim Fluffy head and anti-tangle Hair Screw tool that the V8 doesn't include.
+You can buy some of the V15 attachments separately and use them with your V8 if you want to upgrade.